EtchedPixels/EmulatorKit/README.md

 ## RC2014 Emulator

-This is an emulator (prototype) for the RC2014 Z80 system.
-Currently it emulates the Z80 (via libz80) and fully emulates the 6850 ACIA including partial decodes and interrupts.
+This is an emulator for the RC2014 Z80 system.

-The goal is to emulate
+The emulation includes
-- Z80 CPU (mostly done, time sync wants work)
+- Z80 CPU (time sync wants work)
-- ROM and switchable ROM cards (done)
+- ROM and switchable ROM cards
-- 6850 ACIA (done)
+- 6850 ACIA
-- Z80 SIO/2 (async polled done, needs interrupt support)
+- Z80 SIO/2
-- 512K RAM/512K ROM card (done, untested)
+- 512K RAM/512K ROM card
-- CF adapter (done)
+- CF adapter
-- Real time clock (in progress)
+- DS1302 real time clock (time setting not supported)
 - CTC at 0x90 (untested)

 At this point in time the ACIA emulation is complete and sufficient to run